 What You Need To Know.
 Last Minute Disneyland Half Marathon Tips.

-The half marathon is almost here.
-You should be getting ready now.
-Time passes quickly.
-If this is your first half marathon or first Disneyland race, some of these tips may be helpful to you.
+Running your first Disneyland race, some of these tips may be helpful to you.

 - First, test your costume.
 You never know what issues could pop up.
 Run in it before race day.